 • Standard Linux Authentication.
-Use this value when not using Samba to authenticate but users have accounts on the Linux, macOS, or Raspbian system.
+Use this value when not using Samba to authenticate but users have accounts on the Linux or Raspbian system.

 Standard Linux authentication is used with PAM.
-Use PAM if you want to use existing user names and passwords on the Linux, macOS, or Raspbian server.
+Use PAM if you want to use existing user names and passwords on the Linux or Raspbian server.
 You can specify user names and passwords from the client using pvnetpass.
-PAM is also very flexible and offers many custom modules for Linux, macOS, and Raspbian.
-Check the PAM home page on the Web for more information.
+PAM is also very flexible and offers many custom modules for Linux and Raspbian.
+Check the PAM website for more information.